Training at OHS

 The Oregon Humane Society’s training and behavior department offers training classes, private consultations, and workshops for our community.
 We want to help keep pets happy in their homes by educating people about humane and responsible treatment and training of their companion pets.
 We offer both in person and virtual training services.

 For classes at OHS, registration fees are per dog.
-Please choose one adult in your household to attend your group class, romp or one-on-one session with your dog.
-To learn more about how we’re keeping you safe during this time, check out our FAQs. »
+Please choose one adult in your household to attend your in-person group class, romp or one-on-one session with your dog.
+Contact us if you need to make an exception.
+To learn more about our updated safety requirements, check out our FAQs.

 In-person training services take place in the Animal Medical Learning Center at the Oregon Humane Society in NE Portland.
 Directions »